Twenty11 Limited is a controller of personal information for the purposes of the General Data Protection Regulation (‘GDPR’).[i]

 This Privacy Notice tells you the purposes for which we may process your personal information and the legal basis for the processing (‘processing’ includes us just keeping your personal information).

 For you to rent a home from us we need some personal information about you.
-We obtain this information either directly from you or from Wycombe District Council when you bid on a home through Bucks Home Choice.
+We obtain this information either directly from you or from Buckinghamshire Council when you bid on a home through Bucks Home Choice.
 This is to enable us to assess your suitability to enter into a contract with us and manage your tenancy.

 As we are a new company, we want to ensure that we are meeting our core aims, including supporting tenants to reach their potential, so we will be using your data (including special category data you provide) for statistical and research purposes.
 We are working with Sheffield Hallam University to carry out the research on our behalf and will be sharing your information in an anonymised format.